Coffeetrac/Autosteer_ESP/ReadMe.md

-# AGOpenGPS
+# AG Autosteer ESP

-modified Autosteer Sketch
+modified Autosteer Sketch for Agrabot, AGmono by Weder
-by Weder

 Uses new Hardware: